How to Build a Screenshot API

 API comes first

-It should be customer needs and documentation first, but for simplicity, I will take a small subset of features of ScreenshotOne and just reimplement them right away by writing code.
+In a real product, customer needs and documentation should come first.
+For this tutorial, I will take a small subset of ScreenshotOne features and reimplement them right away by writing code.

 Technologies